Gluten Free Brownie Cookies (gluten free, grain free and refined sugar free)

-they're perfect for dinner parties, festive spreads, birthdays, or anytime you want a dessert that looks impressive but doesn't require complicated steps. if you want a chocolate dessert that feels indulgent without traditional flour or refined sugar, this is it.
+these are perfect for dinner parties, festive spreads, birthdays, or anytime you want a dessert that looks stunning but doesn't require complicated techniques. if you want a chocolate dessert that feels properly indulgent without traditional flour or refined sugar, this is it. looking for more gluten free chocolate bakes? check out my 3 ingredient banana brownies or chocolate chip banana bread bars.

 Gluten Free Brownie Cookies